msc-east/GLEMOS_Utilities/README.md

 * LandCover - https://drive.google.com/file/d/1Kpp62GMpdVXWgFJ85JRRPirfy50t4dLC/view?usp=sharing
 * ReactData - https://drive.google.com/file/d/1gsn5z7J77ReN_GfAaL-h5IjqIJjeymKL/view?usp=sharing

+This sample dataset allows to test only the basic research functionality of the model.
+Generally, GLEMOS allows application on different geographical scales with various spatial resolutions.
+The base model grid on a global scale has horizontal resolution 1°×1°.
+The standard regional model domain covers the EMEP region (30°N-82°N, 30°W-90°E) with a spatial grid that has a changeable resolution down to 0.1°×0.1°.
+In addition, a variety of smaller domains can be used for national scale case studies.
+MSC-E suggest users prepare input data for their research tasks themselves in a format similar to provided sample.
+MSC-E is ready to provide users with advice and assistance.

-This dataset covers a short time period (January 2020) and is an example of input data for the model.
+The sample dataset that comes this the model covers a short time period (January 2020) and is an example of input data for the model.
 It includes data for monthly modeling of Hg, Cd, Pb and BaP on global 1°x1° and on regional 04°x04° scales (the regional domain covers the EMEP region).
 Detailed description of these data as well as instructions for organizing local storage can be found in the chapter 5 of the GLEMOS User Manual.

 ## Configuring of model runs